-- Oats – porridge is one of the best foods for cycling and can be cheered up with a little bit of honey, fruit, some jam or a few chocolate chips if you’re training extra hard!
+- Oats: Porridge is one of the best foods for cycling and can be cheered up with a little bit of honey or fruit, some jam or a few chocolate chips if you’re training extra hard!

-- Beetroots – beetroot offers a variety of health benefits, but did you know that they are also a great source of carbohydrates?
-Chop some into a salad, or add a few slices onto some wholemeal bread and add extra lean ham for a protein and carb sandwich that’s easy to digest.
+- Beetroots: Beetroot offers a variety of health benefits, but did you know that it’s also a great source of carbohydrates?
+Chop some into a salad, or add a few slices onto some wholemeal bread along with some extra lean ham for a protein and carb sandwich that’s easy to digest.

 Tweak your protein intake

 Protein has gained a bit of bad press over the last few years. from concerns about the long-term effects of protein-heavy diets like Atkins, to the worries about excess ammonia production from eating too much protein.